-Join us every Sunday at 10:00am, in-person or online!
-Christmas Eve Service at 6:00pm
+Join us every Sunday at 10:00 am, in-person or online!

-Kemptville Pentecostal Church is a mission-minded church, which means we have a vision to reach souls around the world with the Gospel of Jesus Christ.
-Our prayers, participation in short-term missions trips, and financial support of many missionaries make it possible for many people to hear the GOSPEL.
-Nothing is more important than that fact.
+We have a vision to reach souls around the world with the Gospel of Jesus Christ.
+Our prayers, participation in short-term mission trips, and financial support of many missionaries make it possible for many people to hear the GOSPEL.

 The KPC Missions Program is about an active partnership between us and our missionaries.
 We are a TEAM!

 Each month, money given to missions is carefully kept separate from all other KPC finances.
 Since this is a “faith” budget, we, BY FAITH, ask God to give us an amount above our tithes for world-wide missions.
 As we activate our faith, God blesses us by supplying, and we in turn become a blessing to our missionaries.